Warren Buffett Index Fund Portfolio

 Portfolio Overview

-This portfolio is also called Warren Buffett Index Portfolio (90/10) or Warren Buffett ETF Portfolio (90/10), a strategy inspired by the investment principles outlined by Warren Buffett himself.
-In a letter to Berkshire Hathaway investors in 2013, Buffett revealed his instructions for the trustee of his wife's inheritance.
-According to his guidance, 90% of the funds were to be allocated to a low-fee stock index fund, while the remaining 10% would be invested in short-term government bonds.
+This portfolio is also called Warren Buffett Index Portfolio (90/10), or sometimes Warren Buffett ETF Portfolio (90/10), a strategy inspired by the investment principles outlined by Buffett himself.
+In his 2013 letter to Berkshire Hathaway shareholders, Buffett revealed instructions he had left for the trustee managing his wife's inheritance.
+He said 90% of the money should go into a low-cost S&P 500 index fund, and the other 10% into short-term government bonds.

 Asset Allocation